bewt85/AwsCertificateManagerDemo/README.md

 ![User traffic is terminated on ELB, traffic is re-encrypted between the ELB and instances using a self signed certificate which is created by AWS Lambda and loaded from S3 when the instances boot](https://github.com/bewt85/AwsCertificateManagerDemo/raw/master/images/acm_s3_ssl_cert_demo.png "Architecture overview")

-As an aside, this repo also gives you a bit of background on how CloudFormation works and how to use Custom Resources (powered by Lambda) to do more powerful things.
+Hopefully you should leave with an impression of the power of CloudFormation when used with Lambda and some ideas of how you might want to use it.
+It also gives you a bit of insight into some of the tools and techniques drie use to build our [platform as a service](https://www.drie.co).

+Don't hesitate to get in touch if you have any questions or feedback on this demo or questions about how drie works behind the scenes.

 ## Step 1 - A load balanced app

-[The first template](cf_simple.yml) sets up a load balancer with an autoscaling group of servers behind it.
+We'll start slowly with our [first template](cf_simple.yml) which sets up a load balancer with an autoscaling group of servers behind it.
 There is no connection encryption in this example.
+Our aim here is to make you more comfortable with the CloudFormation interface and walk you through some of the key sections of a simple template.

 To give it a go just download [the template](cf_simple.yml) and log into the AWS console and select the CloudFormation service (or [click this link](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=simple)).
 These templates use a hard-coded AMI which only works in the Ireland region.
 Select the option to upload the CloudFormation template to S3 and browse to where you downloaded `cf_simple.yml`.